10 Best Beaches In The Cayman Islands For Every Traveler (2024)

 Spotts Beach

 Love turtles?
-Head to tranquil, palm-tree-studded Spotts Beach, located to the east of George Town on Grand Cayman, in the morning or late in the afternoon and you're likely to spot quite a few of them feeding on sea grass in the shallow water.
+Head to tranquil, palm-tree-studded Spotts Beach, located to the east of George Town on Grand Cayman, in the morning or late in the afternoon and you're likely to spot quite a few turtles feeding on sea grass in the shallow water.
 You can view them from the dock with a cup of coffee or a cocktail in hand (bring along a small cooler as there are no facilities) or snorkel with them, although the current is strong and water can sometimes get a bit choppy.

 Brac Reef Beach

 Beaches are smaller and less spectacular on Cayman Brac, where the topography also includes some impressive cliffs, but Brac Reef Beach at the Cayman Brac Beach Resort is a great base from which to enjoy this 15-square-mile island.
-It's also a launching site for the snorkeling, diving and fishing for which Cayman Brac is known.
+It's also a launching site for the snorkeling, diving, and fishing for which Cayman Brac is known.

 But if you prefer to claim a hammock strung between two palms and dive into that book you've been wanting to read, that's perfectly okay, too.